SSD Controller Technical Reference

 The WD Black SN770 uses a proprietary SanDisk Polaris MP16+ tri-core controller with a DRAM-less HMB design and a hardcoded 64MB HMB ceiling.
 WD's proprietary architecture limits third-party recovery tool development; no dedicated PC-3000 Active Utility exists.
 Under rapid write/erase cycles or unexpected power loss, the rigid HMB allocation fails to flush to NAND, virtually guaranteeing severe FTL corruption.
-PC-3000 SSD access for this controller is limited.
-Recovery starts at $200.
-No diagnostic fee.
+ACELab's PC-3000 SSD supported-controller list does not currently cover this controller.
+For context on the SSDs we do recover, see our SSD data recovery page.

 WD/SanDisk Polaris MP16+ Specifications